Defining Employee Feedback Plans and Pinpointing Areas for Improvement: The Tactical Guide

 Some people who join an organization may be great, but do not necessarily fit the organizational culture.
 This means that the types of skills they possess or the types of activities they are good at may fit a different organization, but not necessarily your own company.

-In order to accommodate that, you need to develop a system of competencies that tracks down what are the key qualities you are looking for in a person, or what are the important traits that every organization has to possess.
+In order to accommodate that, you need to develop a system of competencies that identifies what are the core qualities you are looking for in a person, or what are the core traits that every organization has to possess.

-A system of competencies entails a competency framework that clearly defines the practical knowledge, skills, and other attributes needed for people within a company or organization.
+A system of competencies entails a competency framework that clearly defines the applied knowledge, skills, and other attributes needed for people within a company or organization.

-This framework takes into account the role of an individual and what competencies that role requires to achieve efficiency.
-This can be very challenging if you are a leader who lacks an understanding of the different roles in your company.
+This framework takes into account the role of an individual and what competencies that role requires to drive efficiency.
+This can be very challenging if you are a leader who has limited visibility of the different roles in your company.

 In order for you to create the framework, Mind Tools recommend that you abide by the following principles in designing a competency framework: Involve the people doing the work, communicate, and use relevant competencies.